 “David Kato” by Rod Byatt

 David Kato, Ugandan LGBT rights activist, is considered a father of Uganda’s gay rights movement.
-He was beaten to death four years ago today (Jan.
+He was beaten to death on this date (Jan.
 26, 2011) in a case that some blame on anti-gay religious rhetoric.

 Many have heard of the 45 Ugandan Martyrs who were killed for their Christian faith and canonized as saints.
 Kato can be seen as a new kind of Ugandan martyr, killed for the cause of LGBT equality.

 American evangelicals helped stir up the hostility that led to Kato’s death because they promoted a law imposing the death penalty for homosexuality.
 The influence of the US evangelical movement in promoting the anti-homosexuality law is explored in the award-winning 2013 documentary “God Loves Uganda.”
 Watch the trailer below or on YouTube.

 Shortly before his murder, Kato won a lawsuit against a Ugandan magazine for identifying him as gay and calling for his execution.
 Kato’s murderer was sentenced to 30 years in prison, but the anti-gay motive for the murder was covered up in the trial.

 A documentary about Kato, “Call Me Kuchu,” premiered in 2012 at the Berlin Film Festival.
 Watch the trailer for the video below.
 "Kuchu" is the term used in Uganda for LGBT people.

 Call Me Kuchu - Trailer from Call Me Kuchu on Vimeo.

 Below is a news video about Kato from “The Rachel Maddow Show.”
 It includes scenes from Kato’s funeral, where Ugandan clergy speak both for and against LGBT rights, and David’s own voice in an NPR interview about homosexuality in Uganda.